prithwirajbose/currency-exchange-rate/README.md

 # currency-exchange-rate
-NPM library to get realtime Currency Exchange Rate from Google Finance Website.
-This library uses axios under the hood to make HTTP Call to Google Finance.
+NPM library to get realtime Currency Exchange Rate from Yahoo Finance Website.
+This library uses axios under the hood to make HTTP Call to Yahoo Finance.

 ## Parameters
 `fromCurrency` and `toCurrency` are two mandatory properties for `config` parameter of `getCurrencyExchangeRate(config, callbackFunction(exchangeRateValue, error))` function.
 The currency symbols are [ISO 4217 Currency Codes](https://en.wikipedia.org/wiki/ISO_4217).
 You must pass valid values for these 2 config properties, otherwise the library function will retun error.